duereg/manager-readme/README.md

 Need clarification on something?
 Blocked?
 I’d love to hear as soon as possible.
 Come by my desk, send me a message, we don’t need to wait for our next scheduled 1:1.

 Feel free to put something in my calendar, don’t feel like you need to ask first.
 Is my calendar full?
-Send me a message and I’ll very likely be able to move something around.
+Send me a message and I’ll likely be able to move something around.

 # <a name="working"></a> Working Here
 ### Our Average Week
 Every morning we'll have a brief 5-10 minute standup where everyone will discuss what they've been working on, what they will work on, and anything that is blocking them.

 We’ll have a 1:1 every week to two weeks for at least 30 minutes.
 This meeting discusses topics of substance and updates.
-Use our private Slack channel to capture future topics for our 1:1s, to provide a handy historic record of what we’ve discussed.
-When you or I think of a topic, let's dump it in that channel.
+Edit our 1:1 calendar invite to capture future topics for our 1:1s and to provide a handy historic record of what we’ve discussed.
+When you or I think of a topic, let's dump into the calendar invite.
 During 1:1s we will go through your agenda first and if time permits I will have some questions.
 These meetings are for you.
 Urgent matters should not wait for a 1:1.

 We’ll have a team planner with your peers every two weeks for 30-60 minutes.
 We'll discuss what we've been working on briefly, and what we're planning on working on the next two weeks.